Shoptet/templates-custom-theme/README.md

+> [!CAUTION]
+> Building templates this way is outdated and could lead to errors

 # Custom theme for [Shoptet](https://www.shoptet.cz/) templates

 When the **blank mode** is enabled, no CSS neither JavaScript files are served by [Shoptet](https://www.shoptet.cz/) servers.